Learn About Medical Weight Loss

 How effective are GLP-1 medications for weight loss?

-In clinical trials, semaglutide has been shown to be highly effective for weight loss.
+In clinical trials, Wegovy® has been shown to be highly effective for weight loss.
 Participants in the trials lost an average of 15-20% of their body weight over a period of 68 weeks.
 However, individual results may vary.
 Most patients notice at least some degree of weight loss much earlier.

 Who is a candidate for GLP-1 medical weight loss?

-Semaglutide and Tirzepatide for weight loss is FDA approved for use in adults with a body mass index (BMI) of 30 or greater, or those with a BMI of 27 or greater who also have at least one weight-related health condition, such as type 2 diabetes or high blood pressure.
+Wegovy® and Zepbound® for weight loss is FDA approved for use in adults with a body mass index (BMI) of 30 or greater, or those with a BMI of 27 or greater who also have at least one weight-related health condition, such as type 2 diabetes or high blood pressure.
 Candidacy will also depend on risk factors for severe adverse reactions discussed below.
 A provider from Flow Wellness will review risk factors for side effects based on your health history.

 What role does diet and exercise play in the effectiveness of medical weight loss?